Nexus HTTP API

 Endpoints

-You can see a full list of the API endpoints for jobs and queues in the Swagger UI.
+Besides the NexusEndpoint class for mutative endpoints you can see a full list of the API endpoints for the Nexus API in the Swagger UI.

 There's a demo environment that's deployed to a free tier Azure Web App here: